About Julia Antos

 Julia passionately loves Lomi Lomi Massage.

-She was born in Budapest, Hungary in 1975 and moved to Portugal in 2007 where she lives with her husband and three children.
+She was born in Budapest, Hungary in 1975 and moved to Portugal in 2007 where she still lives with her husband and three children.

-As a psychology student she got interested in non-verbal therapies and studied Integrated Dance and Movement Therapy for 4 years.
 After receiving her diploma from the Psychology Faculty of the University of Budapest (ELTE), and from the Center of Integrated Dance and Movement Therapy (CITA, Munich) she worked for several years as a psychologist and Dance and Movement Therapist in Budapest.
 Her special interest (also the theme of her Thesis and several groups she led) was Eating Disorders.

-In 2004 she decided to learn massage techniques.
-Soon she found Ma-uri massage (that combines dancing and touch) and fell in love with it.
-Between 2004 and 2007 she has been studying Ma-uri massage in Budapest, Denmark and New Zealand, on various workshops held by the Ma-uri Institute and started to practice professionally.
+Between 2004 and 2006 she learned Ma-uri massage in Budapest, Denmark and New Zealand, on various workshops held by the Ma-uri Institute and started to practice professionally.
 Ma-uri is a very powerful massage technique, which has its roots in Hawaiian Lomilomi, and was created by Katja and Hemi Fox (coming from New-Zealand and Denmark).
-Julia is grateful for their teachings, it is through Ma-uri that she established her connection with Polynesia and its healing arts.

 What is INTEGRATED LOMI LOMI?